OzCableguy's Router FAQ

 1) Viruses & Malware.

-A surprisingly common reason is infection by certain viruses.
-See my
+A surprisingly common reason is infection by certain viruses on your PC

-blog entry referring to Welchia virus.
-Another common one a few years
+to Welchia virus.
+Another common one a few years back was SDBot

 but there's plenty that can cause this problem.
-These viruses will flood
+These viruses will cause

-a router with so much traffic that it will cause the router to lock up
+PCs to flood a router with so much traffic that the router will lock up

 or reboot giving the false impression that there's something wrong with